BlakeJC94/sudoku-py/README.md

 ## Installation

-0. Clone the repo to your system
+Clone the repo to your system and install
 ```bash
 $ git clone https://github.com/BlakeJC94/sudoku-py.git
 $ cd sudoku-py